solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ```

 On top of ensuring the feed account is the one you expect, you can also do some
-checks on the data stored in the feed in your program's instruction logic.
-Two
+checks on the data stored in the feed in your program's instruction handler
-common things to check for are data staleness and the confidence interval.
+logic.
+Two common things to check for are data staleness and the confidence
+interval.

 Each data feed updates the current value stored in it when triggered by the
 oracles.
 This means the updates are dependent on the oracles in the queue that